rust-malaysia/rust-malaysia.github.io/_posts/2020-07-12-faster-integer-parsing.md

 Compilers are absolutely amazing pieces of technology.
 They regularly surprise the original author (or even blow the original author's mind) at how well they can optimize code and see through what the original author is doing.

-(I have nothing to say here except `trick` being the fastest and mind-blown by SIMD not being the fastest)
+Any last words?
+I wish serde have support for reading fixed sized strings, if not it would be good to have a crate that have support for it like num.
+I have nothing to say here except `trick` being the fastest and mind-blown by SIMD not being the fastest.

 Having said all that, there is a culture of "optimization is the root of all evil".
 That handwritten assembly or hand-optimization has no place anymore.
 That